Belarus: Police begin arrests at large unauthorized rally in Minsk | DW | 30.08.2020

 The past two Sundays, hundreds of thousands of people took to the streets in Belarus to protest against Lukashenko, who protesters call "Europe's last dictator."

-Police had previously refrained from intervening in the rallies.
+The police response to the protests has fluctuated between extremely heavy-handed to mild since the rallies started earlier this month.
 The Sunday arrests and other arrests earlier this week could indicate that the government's tolerance for the demonstrations is dwindling.

 Read more: Putin says Russia ready to help with Belarus security